MAI-Medicine-for-AI/DSA/diagnostics.md

     └─ No  → Refer to other chapters

 ---
-## Chapter 2: Knowledge & Memory Disorders
+## Chapter B: Knowledge & Memory Disorders

 [Start] Does the AI exhibit anomalies in recalling knowledge or maintaining conversational memory?